Know More

 1. Start saving NOW

-The sooner you start, the more interest you will gain from your savings.
+The sooner you start, the more interest you will gain from your savings, and the more you gain, the more likely you are to be able to afford luxury assisted living meriden ct (or one nearer to you).
 That is what you call the power of compound interest.
 Don’t worry about starting too early or that you’re already too late.
 There is never a better time to start saving for retirement than now.
 If you have extra cash from your income, use that towards your retirement fund.
 Once you retire, you could use these savings in case of an emergency or if you want to purchase one of those beautiful new homes in an adult community.
 The possibilities are endless!

 2. Save a percentage of your income